-Michael Klipsch was appointed to the Purdue University Board of Trustees by Governor Mike Pence on May 11, 2015.
+Michael Klipsch was appointed to the Purdue Board of Trustees by Governor Mike Pence on May 11, 2015.

 Mr. Klipsch had a 20-year career with Klipsch Group, a family owned and operated holding company for a wide variety of consumer electronic brands; including most notably the Klipsch brand.
 Mr. Klipsch was a 3rd generation family member of the internationally renowned audio manufacturer of loudspeakers and headphones founded in 1946 by Paul Klipsch.